 This course explores the rich heritage of Christian theological, religious, and philosophical thought on various modern themes, such as objectivity, technology, postmodernism, and secularization.
 Discussions centre on the historical developments of Christian thought in the modern era and their various meanings both within and outside Christian intellectual thought.

-PREREQUISITES: Religious Studies 101, 102, 103, or permission of the instructor.
+PREREQUISITES: Religious Studies 101, or 103, or permission of the instructor.
+Three hours a week